devfile/registry-operator/DEVFILE_REGISTRY.md

 ```

 You can ask the operator to configure the TLS with a specific certificate, by specifying a secret
-containing the certificate and the associated private key using the field `spec.tls.ociRegistryImage`:
+containing the certificate and the associated private key using the field `spec.tls.secretName`:

 ```bash
 $ kubectl create secret tls my-tls-secret --key=certs/ingress-tls.key --cert=certs/ingress-tls.crt